osisoft/AVEVA-Adapter/shared-content/configuration/egress-endpoints/prepare-egress-destinations.md

    The **OMF Endpoint** URL for the connection will be used as the egress configuration *Endpoint* property.

-## PI Server
+## AVEVA Server

-To prepare a PI Server to receive OMF messages from the adapter, a PI Web API OMF endpoint must be available.
+To prepare a AVEVA Server to receive OMF messages from the adapter, a PI Web API OMF endpoint must be available.
 Complete the following steps:

 1. Install PI Web API and enable the **Open Message Format (OMF) Services** feature.